Gamer Centered Laser Tag Equipment

-The system can emulate pistols, submachine guns, carbines, sniper rifles and more.
+This laser tag system can emulate pistols, submachine guns, carbines, sniper rifles, and more.
 The system can emulate tanks and bombs!
 It can even emulate sci-fi weapons like ray guns and laser sabers.
 It can also emulate cross-bows and melee weapons.
 Not to mention it can emulate zombies and monsters and even emulate spells and shields.
+Holy cow!

 The list goes on!

-Each emulation has pre-set settings like range, damage, magazine clip, reload speed, rate of fire and likelihood of jamming.
+Each emulation has pre-set settings like shooting range, damage, magazine clip, reload speed, rate of fire, and the likelihood of jamming.